Maybe you've hit some bumps since your first day of school...

-Do you feel like a failure because your kids don't beg for school every day?
+Do you feel second-guess your choice to homeschool because your kids don't beg for school every day?
 Maybe you need to give them some grace, too.
 I've heard that kids new to homeschooling need at least one week of homeschooling for every year they were in regular school to adjust.
 It's a big change for you and them.

 Not every day will be homeschool bliss.
 But if your kids are consistently struggling, perhaps they need more protein and less sugar for breakfast.
 Maybe they need more sleep.
 Maybe they need more time to play outside, or a short cuddle with you before school.
 Maybe you need to switch up your daily schedule.
 Maybe school will just be hard for them and they will develop perseverance as you kindly but firmly help them learn age-appropriate disciplines.

-Whatever the issue, know that you have options.
+Whatever the issue that's causing you to second-guess your decision to homeschool, know that you have options.
 Don't give up!
 Instead, you could: